jim3/React-Stock-Data/README.md

-### Weather App - React
+### Alpha Vantage Stock API

-...the start of a new weather app that will be built with React.
-It uses the OpenWeatherMap API to fetch the weather data...lots more to do...
+A React app that uses the Alpha Vantage Stock API